accordproject/techdocs/README.md

 For code contributions, read our [CONTRIBUTING guide][contributing] and information for [DEVELOPERS][developers].

+The Technical Steering Committee (TSC) may be emailed directly at tsc@accordproject.org.

 ## License <a name="license"></a>

 Accord Project source code files are made available under the [Apache License, Version 2.0][apache].